Jobs and Internships

 We are looking for law students or graduate students in related fields for these positions; however, outstanding undergraduate interns will also be considered.
 All candidates should possess excellent research and communication skills, and be well suited to work in a fast-paced environment.
 These are unpaid internships, but PCL/PCLF will assist in attempting to secure funding for the position.

-To apply, please email a cover letter, resume and writing sample to firstname.lastname@example.org (CEQA and legislative intern positions) or Rebecca@pcl.org (water policy intern position).
+To apply, please email a cover letter, resume and writing sample to the respective contact person found in internship description.

-PCL/PCLF currently has three internship positions open for the summer:
+PCL/PCLF currently has one internship position open for the fall: